meeehdi-dev/bropilot.nvim/README.md

 - `auto_suggest` is a boolean that enables automatic debounced suggestions
 - `excluded_filetypes` is an array of filetypes ignored by the `auto_suggest` option (https://github.com/meeehdi-dev/bropilot.nvim/pull/1)
 - `model` is a string (e.g. "codellama:7b-code" or "codegemma:2b-code")
+- `preset` is a boolean to enable/disabled predefined settings ([See compatible models](https://github.com/meeehdi=dev/bropilot.nvim/blob/main/lua/bropilot/presets.lua))
 - `model_params` is an optional table defining model params as per [Ollama API params](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values)
-- `prompt` is a table defining the prefix, suffix and middle keywords for FIM
+- `prompt` is a table defining the `prefix`, `suffix` and `middle` keywords for FIM
-- `debounce` is a number in milliseconds
+- `debounce` is a number in milliseconds (this value gradually increases as long as curl does not respond to avoid overload issues)
 - `keymap` is a table to set the different keymap shortcuts

 ```lua